Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Network Load Balancer.
 - [x] SSL Proxy Load Balancer.
 - [ ] Internal TCP/UDP Load Balancer.
 Add a firewall rule allowing ingress traffic from 0.0.0.0/0 on the target instances.

+To minimize latency for clients located all over the world while receiving SSL-encrypted TCP traffic on port 443, the most suitable load balancing option would be:

+**3. SSL Proxy Load Balancer.**

+Here’s why SSL Proxy Load Balancer is the appropriate choice:

+- **SSL Offloading**: SSL Proxy Load Balancer terminates SSL/TLS connections at the load balancer, reducing the workload on backend instances.
+This offloading process improves latency because the load balancer handles the cryptographic operations, leaving the backend instances to focus on processing application logic.

+- **Global Scope**: SSL Proxy Load Balancer operates at Layer 7 (Application Layer) and is designed to handle SSL/TLS traffic efficiently across global locations.
+It provides geographic proximity to clients, which helps minimize latency by directing traffic to the nearest available load balancing endpoint.

+- **Optimized for HTTPS Traffic**: While HTTPS Load Balancer also operates at Layer 7, it expects HTTP/HTTPS traffic and is tailored more for web applications rather than raw SSL/TCP traffic.
+SSL Proxy Load Balancer, on the other hand, is explicitly designed for SSL/TLS termination and forwarding encrypted TCP traffic.

+**Why Other Options Are Less Suitable:**

+- **HTTPS Load Balancer**: While it operates at Layer 7 and handles HTTPS traffic efficiently, it may not be optimal for non-HTTP SSL/TCP traffic as it expects HTTP/HTTPS requests.

+- **Network Load Balancer**: Operates at Layer 4 (Transport Layer) and directs traffic based on IP protocol data.
+It's suitable for raw TCP/UDP traffic but doesn't provide SSL termination or application-layer optimizations that can minimize latency for SSL-encrypted traffic.

+- **Internal TCP/UDP Load Balancer**: Designed for internal traffic within a Virtual Private Cloud (VPC) network, it's not suitable for handling traffic from clients located worldwide or external to the VPC network.

+Therefore, **SSL Proxy Load Balancer** is the best choice for your scenario to minimize latency for clients globally while efficiently handling SSL-encrypted TCP traffic on port 443.

 **[⬆ Back to Top](#table-of-contents)**